sydturn/Software-Engineering/README.md

       }
     }

-    // OPTION #2: If using other queries like insert, update, etc: command.ExecuteNonQuery();
+    // OPTION #2: If using other command like insert, update, etc: command.ExecuteNonQuery();

     dbConnection.CloseConnection(); // Close the connection.